Drafting Choice Pattern Variations

 Pattern pieces from left to right: Front Right Dress, Front Left Dress, Yoke, Back Dress, Short Sleeve, Collar Stand, Collar, Patch Pocket, Left Interfacing and Right Interfacing

-This is the third variation highlight for the Choice Pattern, and there will be many more coming to this same page.
+This is the sixth variation highlight for the Choice Pattern, and there will be many more coming to this same page.
 We designed this pattern to help build your confidence in making adjustments and pattern hacks.
 While it’s not intended to turn you into an expert patternmaker overnight, it will help you develop valuable skills for customizing all the patterns in your collection.
 Read more about the Choice Pattern here!
 As you become more comfortable with these modifications, you’ll discover new ways to create unique, personalized garments that perfectly express your style and vision.
 Show us your work on social media with #ChoicePattern.